yuseok-kim-edushare/MS-SQL-Image_convert/readme.md

 - Windows 10 20H2 or Later (server 2022 or later)
   - .NET Framework 4.8.1
-- Not Ensured, but it should work with .NET 4.8 and windows 7 or later
+- ~~Not Ensured, but it should work with .NET 4.8 and windows 7 or later~~
-  - MS introduce no comapatibility change from .NET 4.8 to .NET 4.8.1
+  - MS introduce no comapatibility change from .NET 4.8 to .NET 4.8.1 (just enhance support of ARM windows and some accessibility feature add)
-    - then, it should work with .NET 4.8 and windows 7 or later
+    - ~~then, it should work with .NET 4.8 and windows 7 or later~~
+  - And Our Server 2019 with .NET Framework 4.8 and SQL Server 2022 well works

 ## Building the Library